 This Traditional Roast Turkey with Pan Gravy is the perfect main dish for your holiday dinner!

 My favourite turkey is a simple and classic roast turkey with parsley, sage, rosemary and thyme.
 Did you sing that last part?
 I did.
-I have to when those herbs are paired together…I can’t even help it.
-But really, they are the best herbs with roast turkey, especially when they’re mixed into a whipped butter.
+It just as to be done when those herbs are paired together…I can’t even help it. haha But really, they are the best herbs with roast turkey, especially when they’re mixed into a whipped butter.

 I mix the herbs up into 3/4 cup of butter and smother my turkey with it before I put it in the oven.
 And the results are a delicious golden turkey, with the most amazing pan drippings.
 Gravy made with butter and turkey pan drippings is THE BEST.